← Back to All Dogs

 Where can I adopt a Cavalier King Charles Spaniel in Calgary?

 Cavaliers appear regularly in Calgary rescues.
 Best places to check: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
 Senior-focused rescues like Happy's Place also occasionally take Cavaliers.
-The listings on this page aggregate all currently available Cavaliers and Cavalier mixes (Cavapoo, Cavachon, Cava-Tzu) — updates every 2 hours.
+The listings on this page aggregate all currently available Cavaliers and Cavalier mixes (Cavapoo, Cavachon, Cava-Tzu) — updates regularly.
 Most common Calgary Cavalier surrender reasons: MVD/cardiac care cost overwhelm, syringomyelia diagnosis, elderly owner downsizing/passing, gift-puppy mismatches.
 See our Cavalier adoption guide for the full Calgary playbook.

 How long do Cavaliers live?